 Citation with stable link: Philip A. Harland, 'Scythians: Clement of Alexandria [I] on the example of Anacharsis (late second century CE),' Ethnic Relations and Migration in the Ancient World, last modified March 21, 2023, http://philipharland.com/Blog/?p=12554.

-Ancient author: Clement of Alexandria, Exhortation to the Greeks 2.19-21 (link to Greek text and full translation).
+Ancient author: Clement of Alexandria, Exhortation to the Greeks 2.19-21 (link).

 Comments: Clement of Alexandria (late second to early third centuries CE) was a philosopher with Platonic leanings who put most of his writing efforts into interpreting biblical materials and the teachings of Jesus in philosophical terms.
 In his Exhortation to the Greeks, Clement aims to convince Greeks generally that it is time to give up their long-held and defective ancestral customs and myths about their gods in order to adopt the foreign Hebrew or Judean god, the Hebrew scriptures, and Jesus as the fulfillment of those scriptures.
 In the process, however, we see an intellectual that ranges across a broad range of literature and who consistently engages issues regarding peoples, relations between peoples, and the ancestral customs of peoples.